 Because faculty are models and teachers who are preparing students for the call God has placed upon their lives, they are doing more than imparting information and developing skills.
 Preparing students for their calls demands modeling and mentoring.
 Faculty are available for students who are seeking guidance, growing in spiritual maturity, and grappling with major life decisions.
 All followers of Christ should mentor and disciple others, but faculty are uniquely situated to be used of God in the transforming process that can happen during the college years.
 Faculty need to have a heart for mentoring, however, and encouraging students to be transformed by the renewing of their minds (Romans 12:2).

-- They are committed to scholarship because scholarship will always enhance the classroom experience for the students.
+They are committed to scholarship because scholarship will always enhance the classroom experience for students.

-- Members of the faculty seek to go beyond mere proficiency in presenting material to students in the classroom.
-Rather, they aim to communicate knowledge and methods of securing knowledge in accurate, fruitful and telling terms.
-Often this results in the presentation of that scholarship through reading papers at conferences, authoring articles and books, and the creation of new technology.
+Members of the faculty seek to go beyond mere proficiency in their field in preparation for their courses.
+They aim to communicate knowledge and methods of securing knowledge in accurate, fruitful, and ethical ways.
+Often this results in the presentation of scholarship through reading papers at conferences, authoring articles and books, and the creation of new technology.
 This engagement benefits the students and the field by providing scholarship from a distinctively biblical perspective.

-They are committed to becoming part of a community of teacher/scholars where regular interaction, the exchange of ideas, and cooperation are welcome and encouraged.
+They are committed to becoming part of a community of teachers/scholars where regular interaction, the exchange of ideas, and cooperation are welcomed and encouraged.

-The faculty is a critical part of the Christ-centered liberal arts and professional education of students in submission to biblical authority.
-Their commitment to the principles stated above, will increase the likelihood that the liberal arts and professional education will continue as the valued purpose of the institution.
-It will also allow for the purposeful shaping of the next generation of Christians who are capable of contributing in meaningful ways to the societies in which they will live and of influencing those societies for Christ and His Kingdom.
+The faculty is a critical part of the liberal arts and professional education of students in submission to biblical authority.
+Their commitment to the principles stated above, will increase the likelihood that this liberal arts and professional education will continue to fulfill the mission of the institution.
+It will also allow for the purposeful shaping of the next generation of Christians who are capable of contributing in meaningful ways to the societies in which they will live and of influencing those societies for Christ and His kingdom.